 Only by God’s grace is the answer.

 God’s heart is now focused on accomplishing the global mission.
-So it is more accurate to say that God has ordained that his Son’s church move past Israel, not so much replace it.
-And as noted, God wants to reach Israel too with the gospel, so he regathered Jews in their ancient homeland for this purpose.
+So it is more accurate to say that God has ordained that his Son’s church move past Israel, not so much replace Israel And as noted, God wants to reach Israel too with the gospel, so he regathered Jews in their ancient homeland for this purpose.

 But I heard that God will re-ordain sacrificing animals in the Messianic Age to commemorate the death of the Messiah.

 Dispensationalists get this notion from verses in the OT that say sacrifices will go on forever in the temple.
-Some verses say that people from around the world will gather to the temple and offer sacrifices and hold the feasts (see Zech.
+Some verses say that people from around the world will gather to the temple and offer sacrifices and hold the feasts (see Is.
+40 and 52 and Zech.
 9 and 14, for example).
 For those verses to be fulfilled, the temple must be rebuilt (Ezek.
 40-48).
 However, in comparison, God’s covenant with David is said to live on forever (2 Sam.
 7:16; 1 Chron.
 17:14; Ps.
 89:3-4, 28-37), and the priesthood of Aaron will also be active forever (Exod.
 29:9; 40:15; Num.
 25:13).
 (Never mind that “forever” could be translated as “for an age” in many contexts see my post: What Do Words ‘Eternity,’ ‘Eternal’ Fully Mean in the Bible?)
 Now Jesus is the one who fulfills the Davidic covenant and the priesthood.
 They live on forever through him now.
 Jesus is called the Son of David many times, but he is David’s Lord (Matt.
 21:41-46).
 And Heb.
 6-10, all of those chapters, talk mainly about Jesus replacing the priesthood of Aaron.
 Now Jesus ordains that the church fulfill the earthly temple.
 The church = the new temple.